Last Updated on February 9, 2024 by Carrie Stephens

 Cockatoos have sharp beaks that can break the skin when biting a human finger or hand.

 Bites to the ear or lips are even likelier to bleed profusely.
-The bleeding caused by a cockatoo bite must be stemmed with a bandage or band-aid.
+A bandage or band-aid must be used to stem the bleeding caused by a cockatoo bite.

 Apply pressure to the bleeding wound, especially if it appears deep.
 If the bleeding continues for 10 minutes or longer, seek medication attention because you likely need stitches.

-If a cockatoo has bitten hard enough to draw blood, it may result in an infection.
-A bird’s mouth is a breeding ground for bacteria, and it’s possible to get zoonotic diseases from pet birds.
+If a cockatoo bites hard enough to draw blood, it may result in an infection.
+A bird’s mouth is a breeding ground for bacteria, and it’s possible to contract zoonotic diseases.

-Infectious Diseases in Clinical Practice details a case involving a serious cockatoo bite infection revolving around Mycobacterium chelonae to an immunocompromised individual.
+Infectious Diseases in Clinical Practice details a case involving a severe cockatoo bite infection revolving around Mycobacterium chelonae to an immunocompromised individual.

 Psittacosis is a concern for anybody bitten by a cockatoo.
 Hand stated that up to 40% of pet birds carry the psittacosis virus, sometimes asymptomatically, and can cause flu-like symptoms in humans.